RyuunosukeDS3/node-red-docker-oracle/README.md

 Uncomment and change the NLS_LANG with your database NLS_LANG.
 Default is American_America.WE8ISO8859P1

 Change the version from oracle instant client on the docker file as needed.
+Default is latest.